How to Season a Moka Pot for Perfect Coffee Every Time

 This is done to get rid of any contaminants that may be present in the pot from its manufacturing process or previous use.

-To do this, fill your Moka pot with water and add a teaspoon of salt for every cup of water.
+Fill the bottom chamber with water and add a teaspoon of salt to every cup.

 Place the pot on medium heat till the solution boils for about 20-30 minutes.